Yoga Pose Primer: Upavistha Konasana

 Stretching muscles is good; stretching ligaments, not so much.
 If your structure is going to support you throughout your life, into middle and old age, you must maintain the integrity of your ligaments.
 That means balancing flexibility and stability.

 Unfortunately for my ego, this means I’ve had to stop doing side splits.
-However, I still do the far more yogic version, Upavista Konasana (Seated Angle Pose), with an awareness of maintaining joint integrity.
+However, I still do the far more yogic version, Upavistha Konasana Pose (Seated Angle Pose), with an awareness of maintaining joint integrity.
 I do this by dialing it back and being aware of how my joints feel rather than how my pose looks.
-When I practice Upavista Konasana with the intention of maintaining neutrality in my hip and SI joints, this pose helps heal the excesses of my past.
+When I practice Upavistha Konasana Pose with the intention of maintaining neutrality in my hip and SI joints, this pose helps heal the excesses of my past.
 It’s the healthiest forward bend I’ve found for my students with unstable SI joints.

-You can also find a healthy position by being aware of your SI joints.
+- You can also find a healthy position by being aware of your SI joints.
 Does your SI joint feel compressed, as if the butt muscles are pressing in on it?
 Move your legs closer together, so that the SI joint feels quiet.
 If your SI joint feels quiet, chances are your hip joints will also feel quiet, and vice versa.
 These little adjustments set your foundation—your legs—up for a healthy, sustainable pose.
 No two skeletons are alike.
-Our hip joints vary vastly in depth, orientation and shape from person to person.
-In order to find a healthy, neutral position that will not damage our ligaments or joints, we must be aware of what we are feeling on the inside, and not worry so much about how a pose looks from the outside.
+Our hip joints vary vastly in-depth, orientation and shape from person to person.
+To find a healthy, neutral position that will not damage our ligaments or joints, we must be aware of what we are feeling on the inside and not worry so much about how a pose looks from the outside.

 Several times while I was growing up, my dad ended up flat on his back for days with injuries—residue from his extreme gymnastics practice.
 I’ve had to learn this lesson too, from my cranky hip and SI joints.
 I’m content with the knowledge that I’ll never do side splits again.
 I’d rather maintain my ability to walk.